Daisy Lampkin

 *Daisy Lampkin was born on this date in 1884.
 She was a Black suffragist, civil rights activist, administrator, and community leader.

 Lampkin’s effective skills as an orator, fundraiser, organizer, and political activist guided the work being conducted by the National Association of Colored Women (NACW); National Association for the Advancement of Colored People (NAACP); National Council of Negro Women and other leading civil rights organizations of the Progressive Era.
-For over thirty years, she was a passionate member and officer for the NAACP.
+For over thirty years, she was a passionate member and officer of the NAACP.
 She served as an officer for three consecutive terms.
-Lampkin began as a regional secretary (1930-1935), served as the national secretary (1935-1947), and was a member of the board of the directors (1947-1964).
+Lampkin began as a regional secretary (1930-1935), served as the national secretary (1935-1947), and was a member of the board of directors (1947-1964).

 Lampkin increased membership and gave speeches throughout the United States.
 In addition, she continued to rally for voting rights, becoming vice-chair for both the Colored Voters Division of the Republican Party and the Negro Voters League of Pennsylvania.
 Lampkin suffered a stroke in 1964 and retired to her home.
 That same year, she was honored with the Eleanor Roosevelt-Mary McLeod Bethune World Citizenship Award from the National Council of Negro Women for her dedication to racial and gender equality.